Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611105-SubmissionTutorialWriteup.md

 1. Using the upper-right corner profile menu, select `Profile`.
 ${image?synapseId=syn26016692&align=Right&scale=50&responsive=true&altText=Finding User ID}
 2. In the url on your profile page, the number after `Profile:` will be the Synapse User ID you need to report to the submission system.

+## 3. **Submitting the Short Paper**

+### Paper Submission

+When you submit your paper:

+1. Make sure you choose BRATS as the "Track".
+2. Participants are allowed to submit longer papers to the [MICCAI 2021 BrainLes Workshop](brainlesion-workshop.org), by choosing "BrainLes" as the "Track".

+${buttonlink?text=BrainLes CMT Submission System&url=https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FBrainLes2021%2F}

+### Copywrite Form

+You will also need to upload a copyright form with your short paper.
+Please fill in and sign the required fields of the [LNCS COPYRIGHT FORM](bit.ly/3BPEMMA), as follows:

+- Title of Book: BrainLes 2021
+- Volume Editors: Alessandro Crimi, Spyridon Bakas
+- Title of Contribution: “the title of your paper”
+- Authors Full name: “list all your co-authors as listed in the paper”
+- Corresponding author’s name: “list all your details”

+Please do not forget to sign and date it at the bottom of the last page.

+Please tick "US" or "Crown" option only if you working directly in one of those institution, not if your university is in the US.

+### Reviewer Responsibilities

+Once the submissions are complete you will be invited to lightly review 2-3 papers for any potential errors or inappropriate language.
+You need to review these papers while having in mind the following 2 points:
+- Is there anything missing in the methodological description?
+- Is there anything that is currently missing, and the authors can do in a week to improve their paper?

+In case you do not want your paper published please let us know and we will not ask you to review any other papers.
+Please note that if you do not want your paper published as part of the LNCS proceedings, then you will also not be included as a co-author of the [BraTS Challenge journal manuscript](https://arxiv.org/abs/2107.02314) submission.